Research Design Service: Grant Development & Writing Retreat

 Read the full press release here.

-August 1st: Transfer of RDS NE hub from Durham University to the James Cook Hospital
+August 1st: Transfer of RDS NE hub from Durham University to the James Cook University Hospital

 As of 1st August 2017 our hub at Durham University has transferred to the James Cook University Hospital, Middlesbrough.
 Our hub at Newcastle University remains the same.